At a Glance

 Our mission is to help children and young people have a fair chance to be who they want to be.
 We do this by providing a safe home, increasing life skills and self-confidence, and improving emotional wellbeing and mental health.

 Established in 1996, Dialogue School Counselling is a BACP accredited school counselling service covering Sussex and Surrey.
-Dialogue has built an excellent reputation with schools, professionals and commissioners and the service has developed and expanded over the years, now operating across Brighton & Hove, East and West Sussex, and Surrey.

 Key responsibilities

-- Run a suitable appointment system flexible to the needs of the school, offering students appropriate assessments and counselling appointments
+· Run a suitable appointment system flexible to the needs of the school, offering students appropriate assessments and counselling appointments

-- Manage the tight time boundaries of the role and the often complex and varied workload
+· Manage the tight time boundaries of the role and the often complex and varied workload

-- Carry out initial clinical and risk assessments and establish appropriate referral pathways with other services where appropriate.
-Continually assess risk throughout each student’s counselling.
+· Carry out initial clinical and risk assessments and establish appropriate referral pathways with other services where appropriate.
+Continually assess risk throughout each student’s counselling

-- Follow YMCA Dialogue safeguarding procedures; to know who the School’s Designated Safeguarding Officer/s is and how to contact them when a safeguarding concern arises
+· Follow YMCA Dialogue safeguarding procedures; to know who the School’s Designated Safeguarding Officer/s is and how to contact them when a safeguarding concern arises

-- Work at all times within the BACP Ethical Framework for the Counselling Professions
+· Work at all times within the BACP Ethical Framework for the Counselling Professions and maintain individual membership of the BACP (or other professional body such as HCPC)

 Qualifications, knowledge, and experience

-- You will have a Counselling or Psychotherapy qualification, minimum Level four and ideally Level six, and two years’ post qualifying experience in individual counselling or therapy with young people.
-This will include working with risk issues
+- You will have counselling or psychotherapy qualification minimum Level 4 and ideally Level 6, with 2 years’ post qualifying experience in individual counselling or therapy with children preferred, to include working with risk issues

 - You will also have a sound understanding of child protection and vulnerable adult safeguarding issues, policies, and procedures